 Known as the “Immortal Health Elixir” by the Chinese and originating in the Far East around 2,000 years ago, kombucha is a beverage with tremendous health benefits extending to your heart, your brain and (especially) your gut.

-Kombucha is a fermented beverage of black tea and sugar (from various sources including cane sugar, fruit or honey) that’s used as a functional food.
-It contains a colony of bacteria and yeast that are responsible for initiating the fermentation process once combined with sugar.
-After being fermented, kombucha becomes carbonated and contains vinegar, b-vitamins, enzymes, probiotics and a high concentration of acid (acetic, gluconic and lactic), which are tied with the following effects:
+Kombucha is a fermented beverage consisting of black tea and sugar (from various sources, including cane sugar, fruit or honey) that’s used as a functional, probiotic food.
+It contains a colony of bacteria and yeast that is responsible for initiating the fermentation process once combined with sugar.

-The sugar-tea solution is fermented by bacteria and yeast commonly known as a “SCOBY” (symbiotic colony of bacteria and yeast).
+The sugar-tea solution is fermented by bacteria and yeast commonly known as a “SCOBY” (symbiotic culture of bacteria and yeast).
 Although it’s usually made with black tea, kombucha can also be made with green teas — or both.
 Contrary to common claims, a SCOBY is not a kombucha mushroom.